ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

 * User shopping activities.

 Any data following the schema of the User Information Data set and the Activity Data set can be used with the churn template.
 Furthermore, this churn Template is generalized to handle different churn definitions on the granularity of number of days as input.
-Schema of User Information Data is shown in the following table
+Schema of User Information Data is shown in the following table:

 |Index|Data Fields|Type|Description|Required|
 |-|-|-|-|-|